-Although short, this list addresses only a few of the commonly asked questions of victims of sexual misconduct.
+This short list addresses only addresses a few of the commonly asked questions of victims of sexual misconduct.
 These questions are just some that may be pertinent in the aftermath of a sexual misconduct, intimate partner violence, or stalking incident.
-If you have a question that is not answered or you believe should be added to this list, please contact Ashley Dunn, Title IX/Clery Compliance Coordinator.
+If you have a question that is not answered or you believe should be added to this list, please contact Ashley Dunn, Director, Title IX/VAWA Compliance.

 Listen, and provide a non-judgmental space for your friend to confide in.
 It is likely that your friend will be faced with a lot of options and may be conflicted about how to move forward.
 It’s important that you help s/he feel supported in whatever choice they may take, whether s/he files a formal complaint with the Title IX Coordinator, presses criminal charges with the police, or seeks assistance from other campus resources (Health Services, Counseling & Psychological Services, College Advocate…).
 You are not an investigator, so avoid asking questions about your friend’s incident, such as questions regarding clothing choices, substance use, or his/her personal choices.
 These questions, while often well-intentioned, can come across as judgmental and do more harm than good.
 Finally, encourage and help your friend find resources through the newhaven.edu/sexualmisconduct website.
 You will find on-campus and off-campus resources on this website that can be utilized by you and your friend during this difficult time.